kristina2018/linger2ibex/README.md

 ```

 By default, this script outputs your stimuli into a self-paced reading (SPR) setup.
 You can modify this by passing in your desired experiment type as the second argument.
 The options are currently `DashedSentence` (for SPR) and `AcceptabilityJudgment`.

+I've only tested this on my own files.
+Let me know by filing an issue if it's not working for you!